-Water aerobics is an ideal way to help your child get fit.
-An article published in the Journal of Developmental Medicine and Child Neurology found that group aquatic exercise is an excellent form of exercise for children and was even beneficial for children with disabilities.
+Water aerobics is an ideal way to help your child get fit showed a 2008 study published in the Journal of Developmental Medicine and Child Neurology.
+The researchers found that group aquatic exercise is an excellent form of exercise for children and was even beneficial for children with disabilities.

-Splashing and Kicking
+2. Splashing and Kicking

 The side of the pool is often a safe haven for children while swimming.
 But it can also be a good way to rev up the heartbeat and work the arms at the same time.
 Starting at one end of the pool, challenge your child to race by shuffling along the side of the swimming pool only.
 His arms should be the only thing propelling him forward.
 Head out on opposite sides of the pool, noting that whoever gets to the other end of the pool first wins.

 Pool noodles, the cylindrical flotation devices found at most pools, are excellent aerobic tools in the water.
 Instruct your child to straddle one as if he were riding a horse.
 Do the same, and then race around the pool.
 Remember that pool noodles are not certified flotation devices, only toys, and they should never be used in the place of a flotation device for a child who does not know how to swim.